SilentCoast/World-of-Stars-public/README.md

 ## License

-&copy; 2023 Your Game.
+&copy; 2023 World of Stars.
 All rights reserved.